What is it that makes content marketing such a successful and desirable tactic?

 We’ll assume you’ve ruled out the third option, primarily because if that’s your tactic for generating traffic, you probably haven’t gotten home after a day of terrorizing civilians and sat down to read this blog post on content marketing statistics.

-Which leaves the final two options - paid, or organic.
-We’re big fans of content marketing for its organic growth opportunities, as well as for these reasons:
+This leaves the final two options - paid, or organic.
+We’re big fans of content marketing for its organic growth opportunities and for these reasons:

 That’s crazy.
 Eight times higher traffic growth by investing in quality content marketing strategies.